loaderImage

 Is buying airbags a waste of money knowing how they will keep you safe when driving?
 No, right?

-Similarly, term insurance is that safety net that protects your loved ones from severe financial challenges that they may face in your absence.
-Sure, it doesn’t give you any maturity benefit.
-But it gives you peace of mind knowing your family will be financially secure even if you are no more.
+Similarly, term insurance is worth it as it acts as a safety net, protecting your loved ones from severe financial challenges that they may face in your absence.
+While it may not provide any maturity benefits, it offers peace of mind, ensuring your family's financial security even in your absence.

 Bonus: besides a payout for your family, term insurance also offers you tax benefits!